just1ncannady/AlexaInSpace2022/_sources/Alexa-in-Space/06-FinalChallenge.rst

 	</p>

 	<ul>
-	<li>Your Program -- Include your MIT App Inventor .aia file that includes your Alexa skill and a screenshot of your entire code.</li>
-	<li>Video or Audio Demonstration -- Provide a video demonstrating the running of your skill in MIT App Inventor.
-Alternatively, if you have access to an Alexa device for testing, you could provide an audio recording using your skill. {Using Alexa app for testing}</li>
-	<li>Written Response -- Provide a two paragraph response as a [PDF, Google Doc, Portfolio, etc.] that answers the following:</li>
+	<li>Written Response -- Provide a two paragraph response (up to 300 words) in a document format specified by your instructor (PDF, Google Doc, Portfolio, etc.) that answers the following:</li>
 		<ul>
+		<li>Identify the name of your skill and the intent(s) that you programmed.</li>
 		<li>Describe the purpose of your program.
 In other words, what problem does your skill and/or app solve related to space travel?</li>
 		<li>Describe the functionality of the program demonstrated in your video/audio.
 How does your program solve the problem?
-Be sure to name your skill and include enough detail so that another person could recreate your skill.</li>
+Be sure to name your skill and intents.
+Include enough detail so that another person could recreate your skill.</li>
 		<li>Include a screenshot of the code for your skill.</li>
 		<li>Collaboration:</li>
 			<ul>